DSAutomations/dockerhass-docs/DockerHASS-docs.md

 sudo pip install docker-compose
 ```
 # Volumes
 Docker containers are ephemeral.
 In short, we can start up a container and do work with it, but when it's shut down any data contained within will be lost.
-We can gain persistence between sessions by mounting volumes which will link directories outside the docker container to directories witin
+We can gain persistence between sessions by mounting volumes which will link directories outside the docker containers to directories within.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNjk3MTc4NTgsMzE2NDc3MDAsLTE1ND
+eyJoaXN0b3J5IjpbLTEzMzQ0NjMwODUsMzE2NDc3MDAsLTE1ND
 k3MTY3NzRdfQ==
 -->